Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Discussion

 \section{Discussion}

 We have shown promising results in various scenarios for a novel application of neural rendering.
 As expected, there are still limitations in our approach, which can pave the way for future work.
 For example, our renderer produces images of medium resolution which may lead to blurry faces when blending them with high-resolution backgrounds.
 This may explain some of the low realism scores reported in our user studies.
 Extending the method to a higher resolution could facilitate the integration of such techniques to the film industry.
 Successful approaches have already been shown for \textbf{face swapping} via progressive training \cite{HighResolutionNeuralFaceSwapping}.
-Also, our method does not alter the audio content.
-To further improve the realism of emotion manipulation, the audio content should be modified in a similar way.
-However, state-of-the-art results in \textit{emotional voice conversion}~\cite{Zhou2021EmotionalVC} are still far from matching the quality of synthetic visual content. \\ \textbf{Note on social impact}.~As already mentioned, deep learning systems for video manipulation like ours can have a very positive impact.
-However, at the same time, this type of technology has the risk of being misused to produce harmful manipulated videos of individuals (\eg~celebrities or politicians) without their consent.
-This raises concerns related to the creation and distribution of fake news and other negative social impact \cite{chesney2019deep,diakopoulos2021anticipating,yadlin2021whose,johnson2021deepfakes}.
+Also, to further improve the realism of emotion manipulation, the audio content should be modified in a similar way.
+However, state-of-the-art results in \textit{emotional voice conversion}~\cite{Zhou2021EmotionalVC} are still far from matching the quality of synthetic visual content. \\ \textbf{Note on social impact}.~Despite their positive impact, deep learning systems for video manipulation have raised concerns related to the distribution of fake news and other negative social impact \cite{chesney2019deep,diakopoulos2021anticipating,yadlin2021whose,johnson2021deepfakes}.
+While our goal of speech preservation is inherently opposite to most deepfakes where the output combination of a person and its utterances is entirely fake, our method could also be misused in cases where the conveyed meaning heavily depends on the apparent emotion (\eg political speeches).
 We believe that scientists working in the relevant fields need to seriously take into account these risks and ethical issues.
 Some of the countermeasures include contributing in raising public awareness about the capabilities of current technology and developing systems that detect deepfake videos \cite{tolosana2020deepfakes,mirsky2021creation,yu2021survey}.